 Is Cellulite Bad?

-Cellulite is very common, but can make some of us wonder “is there something wrong with me?
+It is very common, but it can make some of us wonder, “Is there something wrong with me?”

-There are many perfectly healthy people who have cellulite, and for some people it is unavoidable.
-In fact, research shows that up to 90% of women will deal with cellulite at some point.
+There are many perfectly healthy people who have it, and for some people, it is unavoidable.
+In fact, research shows that up to 90% of women will deal with it at some point.

-But can a massage gun help with cellulite?
-There are many potential treatments for cellulite from research and personal reports, but massage guns seem to be gaining traction as a treatment method for cellulite in recent years.
+There are many potential treatments for it from research and personal reports, but hand-held massagers seem to be gaining traction as a treatment method for it in recent years.

 Common Treatments for Cellulite

-There are many treatments available for cellulite.
+There are many treatments available for it.
 These include topical creams, massage, exercise, laser, shockwave, and surgery.

 This can improve the appearance of your skin and make cellulite less pronounced; however, the effects are temporary and require regular use of massage therapy.